 Objects and rules in the sidebar, then select Tickets > Fields.

-- Find the custom ticket field on the Inactive tab, click the option menu icon (
+- Find the inactive custom ticket field, click its option menu icon (

 ) and select Activate.